Jolokia Protocol

 Processing parameters

-Jolokia operations can be influenced by so-called processing parameters.
+Jolokia operations can be controlled by so-called processing parameters.
 These parameters are provided differently for POST and GET requests.

-For GET request, the processing parameter are given as normal query parameters:
+For a GET request, the processing parameters are given as normal query parameters:

 <GET request URL>?param1=value1&param2=value2&...